 The frontline labor shortage has struck fierce competition in the job market.

-Through pre-onboarding it is important to convey what your business offer and how is it aligned with the new candidates’ career aspiration.
+Through pre-onboarding it is important to convey what your business offers and how is it aligned with the new candidates’ career aspirations.
 The efforts you put in initially to prepare an employee to perform in a new environment can reap fruitful results in the long run.

 The first day can be overwhelming without a proper new employee induction.
 Hence roll out the metaphorical red carpet and welcome your new employees with an induction kit.
 It doesn’t necessarily need to be a stack of papers.
 Leverage technology to offer a digital induction experience.